matt-fonto/concepts/design_patterns.md

   want to convert something (method, data) -> adapter

 - Facade: Provides a simple interface to a complex subsystem, hiding its internal details

   - Put a pretty front to hide everything behind it
   - A fancy definition for encapsulation
   - Helps taming complex subsystems
   - When to use:

     - Simplify interaction with complex classes
     - Decouple client code from implementation details
     - Provide stable API when subsystems evolve

+  - One downside of a facade is when this interface becomes a "god".
+It knows and does too much

 ```ts
 // Subsystem classes